-Jason Belmonte holds the record for the most men’s PBA major titles in a career with 13 titles.
+Jason Belmonte holds the record for the most men’s PBA major titles in a career with 14 titles.
 He is closely followed by Earl Anthony and Peter Weber, who each won 10 PBA major titles.
 Belmonte also holds the record for the most PBA major titles in a season with three titles.
-In terms of career titles, Walter Ray Williams Jr. holds the record with an impressive 47 career PBA Tour titles.
+In terms of career titles, both major and minor, Walter Ray Williams Jr. holds the record with an impressive 47 career PBA Tour titles.

 Who has bowled the most perfect games in bowling history?